example42/example42.github.io/_posts/2018-03-19-wholistic_devops.md

 But how about the mid management?

-In older times the mid management was reponsible to ensure top level management goals are achieved.
+In older times the mid management was responsible to ensure top level management goals are achieved.
 They had to look carefully for proper KPI and sometimes needed to push pressure on teams when positive results where in danger.

-Within a DevOps organization the mid management gets a new focus.
+Within a DevOps organisation the mid management gets a new focus.
 They are responsible to remove obstacles from the team, allowing the team to concentrate on their work and not do to many unplanned work.

 They must start seeing themselves no longer as bosses, but as leaders.
 They must ensure high motivation within the team and take care on high learning process by coaching senior people to train junior staff.

 ### Conclusion

 DevOps is not purely a technical way of collaboration.
-It affects a company organization as a whole.
+It affects a company organisation as a whole.
 When going the DevOps approach it is highly recommended to ensure that every department has the data it needs to help building success without loosing money or resources.

 Martin Alfke